Maurice Magnus: Works

+His memoirs in their original form, titled Dregs: Experiences of an American in the Foreign Legion, were unpublishable.
+But "Lawrence was intent on getting Magnus's book published.
+He recognized that it would be easier to place if he supplied an Introduction.
+He wrote the 'Memoir of Maurice Magnus' in Taormina in January 1922".
+Norman Douglas protested that Lawrence's introduction had maligned Magnus as an unprincipled spendthrift and had exaggerated Lawrence's own generosity towards him.
+Lawrence published a letter to the editor in reply.
+As Lawrence seldom ventured into biography, Douglas said he detected the fiction-writer's touch in this introduction.
+An early draft of the introduction in manuscript, now in the possession of the University of Nottingham, shows that Lawrence had intended an even more savage denunciation of Magnus.

 "Lawrence used Magnus as a model for his creation of the fictional character Mr. May, the theatrical agent in The Lost Girl."
 Magnus is also "recognizable ... as the mischievously named Little Mee in Aaron's Rod (1922)."
 Lawrence biographer Frances Wilson claims that Lawrence's poem The Mosquito is "a summing up of his relations with Magnus to date and a parody of his belief in a blood brotherhood."
 She also claims that, in Lawrence's poem "Bibbles," Magnus is Bibbles, the "snub-nosed bitch."